angdealba/symbolic/README.md

     - A

 #### Practitioner Data Endpoints
+- /api/practitioner
+  - GET
+    - A
+  - POST
+    - A
+  - PUT
+    - A
+  - DELETE
+    - A
+- /api/practitioners
+  - GET
+    - A
+  - DELETE
+    - A
+- /api/practitioner/patients
+  - GET
+    - A
+- /api/patient/practitioners
+  - GET
+    - A
+- /api/practitioner/patient
+  - POST
+    - A
+  - DELETE
+    - A
+- /api/practitioner/appointments
+  - GET
+    - A
+- /api/appointment/practitioner
+  - GET
+    - A
+- /api/practitioner/appointment
+  - POST
+    - A
+  - DELETE
+    - A
+- /api/practitioner/prescriptions
+  - GET
+    - A
+- /api/prescription/practitioner
+  - GET
+    - A
+- /api/practitioner/prescription
+  - POST
+    - A
+  - DELETE
+    - A
+- /api/practitioner/diagnoses
+  - GET
+    - A
+- /api/diagnosis/practitioner
+  - GET
+    - A
+- /api/practitioner/diagnosis
+  - POST
+    - A
+  - DELETE
+    - A

 #### Facility Data Endpoints
+- /api/facility
+  - GET
+    - A
+  - POST
+    - A
+  - PUT
+    - A
+  - DELETE
+    - A
+- /api/facilities
+  - GET
+    - A
+  - DELETE
+    - A
+- /api/facility/patients
+  - GET
+    - A
+- /api/patient/facilities
+  - GET
+    - A
+- /api/facility/patient
+  - POST
+    - A
+  - DELETE
+    - A
+- /api/facility/practitioners
+  - GET
+    - A
+- /api/practitioner/facility
+  - GET
+    - A
+- /api/facility/practitioner
+  - POST
+    - A
+  - DELETE
+    - A
+- /api/facility/appointments
+  - GET
+    - A
+- /api/appointment/facility
+  - GET
+    - A
+- /api/facility/appointment
+  - POST
+    - A
+  - DELETE
+    - A

 #### Insurance Data Endpoints
+- /api/policy
+  - GET
+    - A
+  - POST
+    - A
+  - PUT
+    - A
+  - DELETE
+    - A
+- /api/policies
+  - GET
+    - A
+  - DELETE
+    - A
+- /api/policy/patients
+  - GET
+    - A
+- /api/patient/policies
+  - GET
+    - A
+- /api/policy/patient
+  - POST
+    - A
+  - DELETE
+    - A

 #### Appointment Data Endpoints
+- /api/appointment
+  - GET
+    - A
+  - POST
+    - A
+  - PUT
+    - A
+  - DELETE
+    - A
+- /api/appointments
+  - GET
+    - A
+  - DELETE
+    - A

 #### Prescription Data Endpoints
+- /api/prescription
+  - GET
+    - A
+  - POST
+    - A
+  - PUT
+    - A
+  - DELETE
+    - A
+- /api/prescriptions
+  - GET
+    - A
+  - DELETE
+    - A

 #### Diagnosis Data Endpoints
+- /api/diagnosis
+  - GET
+    - A
+  - POST
+    - A
+  - PUT
+    - A
+  - DELETE
+    - A
+- /api/diagnoses
+  - GET
+    - A
+  - DELETE
+    - A

 ## Testing